slatedocs/slate/source/includes/azure/_public_ip_addresses.md

 Attribute | &nbsp;
 ------- | -----------
 `allocationMethod` <br/>*string* | Allocation method of the public IP address.
 Possible values: `DYNAMIC`, `STATIC`.
 Not providing it will keep the actual value.
 Cannot be change for Standard SKU public IP address.
 `idleTimeout` <br/>*integer* | The number of minutes for the idleTimeout.
-I can be between 4 and 30 minutes.
+It can be between 4 and 30 minutes.
 Not providing it will keep the actual value.
 `domainName` <br/>*string* | The subdomain part of the fqdn.
 If it is empty or not provided, the entry will be removed from the DNS.